-The RRG is comprised of representatives from member agencies within the WPWMA including Rocklin, Placer County, Auburn Placer Disposal, Loomis, Colfax, Lincoln, Auburn, and Roseville.
+The RRG is comprised of representatives from member agencies within the Western Placer Waste Management Authority (WPWMA) including Rocklin, Placer County, Auburn Placer Disposal, Loomis, Colfax, Lincoln, Auburn, and Roseville.
 The RRG is a program developed and implemented through funding from the California Integrated Waste Management Board (CIWMB) Used Oil Recycling Block Grant Program and is supported by the member agencies.

-In 2008, Rocklin began attending the RRG meetings and actively collaborating within the group to create and promote waste reduction and recycling public outreach opportunities.
+Rocklin staff regularly attends the RRG meetings and collaborates within the group to create and promote waste reduction and recycling public outreach opportunities.